-Authorisation for the operation of a Credit Servicer, will only be granted to legal persons incorporated in the Republic of Cyprus, provided that the CBC is satisfied inter-alia, that: these legal persons are in a position to fully comply with the provisions of the Law; their shareholders and directors meet the criteria of fitness and probity; they have an organisational structure that enables them to provide services in accordance with the provisions of the Law; they have internal policies and internal control mechanisms that ensure the fair treatment of borrowers and the respect of their rights.
+Authorisation for the operation of a Credit Servicer, will only be granted to legal persons incorporated in the Republic of Cyprus, provided that the CBC is satisfied inter-alia, that: these legal persons are in a position to fully comply with the provisions of the Law; their shareholders and directors meet the criteria of fitness and probity; they have an organisational structure that enables them to provide services in accordance with the provisions of the Law; they have an appropriate internal governance policy and internal control mechanisms that ensure that the rights of the borrowers are respected and treated fairly.

 Legal persons interested in obtaining an authorisation to operate a CAC or operate as a Credit Servicer must complete form No. CAC/Q1 titled “Application for the granting of authorisation as a Credit Acquiring Company under Section 5(1) or as a Credit Servicer Under Section 4A(1) of the Sale of Credit Facilities and Other Related Issues Laws of 2015 to 2022” and submit it to the CBC.

-Direct and indirect corporate controllers of the applicant seeking to acquire a “qualifying holding” in a CAC or a Credit Servicer as defined in Section 2 of the Law, must complete form No. CAC/Q2, titled “Questionnaire for Direct and Indirect Corporate Shareholders in a Credit Acquiring Company or a Credit Servicer” and submit it to the CBC.
+As for legal persons seeking to acquire directly or indirectly a “qualifying holding” in a CAC or a Credit Servicer as defined in Section 2 of the Law, must complete form No. CAC/Q2, titled “Questionnaire for Direct and Indirect Corporate Shareholders in a Credit Acquiring Company or a Credit Servicer” and submit it to the CBC.

-Regarding the members of the management body and key function holders of CAC or Credit Servicers, the CBC has issued The Assessment of Suitability of Members of the Management Body and Key Function Holders of Credit Acquiring Companies and Credit Servicers Directives of 2020 and 2022.
+Additionally, the CBC has issued The Assessment of Suitability of Members of the Management Body and Key Function Holders of Credit Acquiring Companies and Credit Servicers Directives of 2020 and 2022 in order to regulate, inter alia, the criteria for the fitness and probity of members of the management body and key function holders.
 In accordance with Part IV, every candidate must complete the questionnaire titled “Personal Questionnaire for the assessment of Suitability of the Members of the Management Body and Key Function Holders of Credit Acquiring Companies or Credit Servicers” (CAC/Q4).

 Applications and relevant documentation should be submitted via the CBC’s e-platform.
+It is noted that the relevant applications must include a receipt of the payment of the relevant application fee which should be deposited in the account - "APPLICATION FEES" with IBAN CY65 0010 0001 0000 0000 0772 3042.
 For further details and relevant instructions please send an email request to licensingsection@centralbank.cy

 Prior to the submission of an application, prospective applicants are advised to refer to the below list of common errors observed in applications in order for these to be avoided: